 Most people in the world are friendly, law-abiding folk. who just want to get on with their lives.
-And yet if you were to read comments on, for instance, a forum for short-term-rental ghosts, you might get the idea that as soon as a normal, average person turns into a ‘guest’ they grow horns and a tail and they breathe brimstone and fire.
+And yet if you were to read comments on, for instance, a forum for short-term-rental hosts, you might get the idea that as soon as a normal, average person turns into a ‘guest’ they grow horns and a tail and they breathe brimstone and fire.

 I strongly suspect that a great part of this is that the hosts have high expectations.
 It’s as though the current popularity of services such as Airbnb has suddenly created a race of superguests who are perfect in every way.
 Well, they’re not.
 They are human.